-Congratulations to Meghan Markle and Prince Harry, the Duke and Duchess of Sussex, as they announce they are expecting a baby in Spring 2019.
-To celebrate in sartorial style, we bring you a round-up of the kidswear brands that have the royal seal of approval.
+To celebrate in sartorial style the upcoming arrival (Spring 2019) of Meghan Markle and Prince Harry, the Duke and Duchess of Sussex’s child, we bring you a round-up of the kidswear brands that have the royal seal of approval.
 Find out which brands are top of the Duchess of Cambridge’s shopping list for the royal children.
 If you haven’t seen Kate in your local branch of Mothercare, or bumped into the Prince buying baby-grows in Gap Kids, fear not.
-We bring you the royals’ favourite children’s clothes designers…
+We bring you the Royals’ favourite children’s clothes designers…

 What do the Royal Children Wear?